Uploading a Release See all 21 articles

 Go to article

-Lossless formats such as WAV and FLAC offer higher quality sound reproduction than MP3, as they retain more of the original details and nuances of a recording, without lossy file compression.
+Lossless formats such as WAV and FLAC are better than MP3 because they offer higher quality sound reproduction than MP3.
+They retain more of the original details and nuances of a recording, without lossy file compression.

 DistroKid accepts many file formats, including WAV, FLAC and MP3.
-But it should be noted that an artist should only upload music in MP3 format, if the artist is comfortable with the sound quality of their MP3 and wishes to use it for distribution.
+However, you should only upload music in MP3 format if you are comfortable with the sound quality of their MP3 and wish to use it for distribution.

-Ultimately, it's up to the artist to decide which format to use for their music.
-But they should be aware that using a lossless format such as WAV or FLAC can provide the highest quality audio and ensure that their music meets the standards of discerning listeners.
+Ultimately, it's up to you to decide which audio format to use for your music.
+However, you should be aware that using a lossless format such as WAV or FLAC can provide the highest quality audio and ensure that your music meets the standards of discerning listeners.

 Go to article